fujitsu/compiler-test-suite/README.md

 ## License

-From the August 2025 release, the Fujitsu Compiler Test Suite is licensed under [the Apache License, Version 2.0 with LLVM Exceptions](https://github.com/llvm/llvm-project/blob/main/LICENSE.TXT), the same license as used in [the LLVM Project](https://github.com/llvm/llvm-project/).
+From the 2025-09 release, the Fujitsu Compiler Test Suite is licensed under [the Apache License, Version 2.0 with LLVM Exceptions](https://github.com/llvm/llvm-project/blob/main/LICENSE.TXT), the same license as used in [the LLVM Project](https://github.com/llvm/llvm-project/).
 This change was made in anticipation of future integration with LLVM test-suite.

 ## Contribution

 [Bug reports are welcome](https://github.com/fujitsu/compiler-test-suite/issues).

-From the August 2025 release, this test suite has started accepting pull requests.
-All contributions will be accepted under the same license as the LLVM project: [Apache License Version 2.0 with LLVM Exceptions](https://github.com/llvm/llvm-project/blob/main/LICENSE.TXT).
+From the 2025-09 release, this test suite has started accepting pull requests.
+All contributions will be accepted under the same license as the LLVM Project: [Apache License Version 2.0 with LLVM Exceptions](https://github.com/llvm/llvm-project/blob/main/LICENSE.TXT).

 Note: We are considering integrating this test suite into the [LLVM test-suite](https://github.com/llvm/llvm-test-suite) in the future.
 Please contribute only if you agree with this policy.